mikke89/RmlUiDoc/pages/rcss/user_interface.md

 `block`{:.value}
 : If the mouse begins a drag over this element, the element is not dragged and neither is any ancestor element.

+`clone`{:.value}
+:  Like `drag-drop`{:.value}, but a clone of the element is attached to the mouse cursor during dragging.
+The clone has the pseudo-class `:drag`{:.cls} set on it to allow it to be differentiated from the original element.

 ### Tab index: the 'tab-index' property